arachnetech/homebridge-mqttthing/docs/Configuration.md

 `mqttPubOptions` - Option containing any MQTT publishing options required.
 See https://www.npmjs.com/package/mqtt#publish for details.

 `logMqtt` - Set to true to enable MQTT logging for this accessory (optional, defaults to false)

+`debounceRecvms` - Whenever receiving a message on any configured topic, wait for the number of milliseconds specified before notifying Homekit.
+If a subsequent message is received during the debounce period, the debounce timer is restarted.
+This can be useful to filter extraneous notification messages from accessories.

 ### MQTT Topics